-During the planning process, couples frequently ask what they should include in their wedding vows.
+During the planning process, couples frequently ask me what they should include in their wedding vows.
 The art of putting in writing your love, promises, hopes and dreams to one another can make some couples feel overwhelmed or intimidated.
-To help you conquer this, I’ve put together a super helpful guide to give you some ideas on how to go about it.
+To help you conquer this, I’ve put together this helpful guide to give you some ideas on how to go about it.

 Before we get into the details - remember you don’t have to write your own wedding vows.
 You may want to use traditional wedding vows which have stood the test of time – and, that is fine.
 Remember, it is all about you and what you envision for your special day - do what makes you feel most comfortable.

 However, if you want to create something more personal, and reflective of your relationship, go for it!
 But, decide together, because if you are going to get creative and write the wedding vows yourselves, you both need to be equally committed to the process.

 We are writing our own vows - where do we start?

 Firstly – remember you are not alone.
 If you are using a celebrant, then often, they are happy to support you with writing your vows.
 I always say to my couples, I can’t tell you what to say, but I can ask insightful questions that will help you think about why your relationship is special and help you to structure your thoughts.

 It is good to create balance in the ceremony, and therefore, a good starting point is to decide how you will both approach writing your vows.
 While traditional wedding vows are quite structured, you don’t have to be quite so rigid when writing your own.